 Some people procrastinate by reading magazines or shopping online.
-My way of taking a mental time out involves finding airfare deals including discount international flights.
+My way of taking a mental time-out involves trying to find airfare deals including discount international flights.

-This is how I wound up doing my Christmas shopping this year in Seoul, Korea.
+This is how I wound up doing my Christmas shopping in Seoul.
 I used the techniques I’m about to outline below to score a business class international flight from San Diego (via DFW) to Seoul that was about the same price as an economy class ticket to Asia can be.

 Why There Is No Need to Pay Full Price